1960 - Harwood, Official Continental League, No.90, unused w/ box - $55

 1913-1917 Reach Official American League Baseball

-This Reach Official American League Baseball was made during the time period when the Miracle Braves swept the Philadelphia A's 4-0 in the 1914 World Series, Ty Cobb blew past 2,000 hits on his way to 4,189 for his career, and a young rookie by the name of Babe Ruth was just getting started.
+This Reach Official American League Baseball was made in the days of the Miracle Braves' sweep of the Philadelphia A's 4-0 in the 1914 World Series, when Ty Cobb blew past 2,000 hits on his way to 4,189 for his career, and when a young rookie by the name of Babe Ruth was just getting started.

 This ball, the same type as used in all American